 No excess contribution.

-If you made non-deductible contribution for previous years (including contributing for 2013 in 2014), answer Yes, I made and tracked nondeductible contributions to my IRA; otherwise answer No.
+If you made non-deductible contribution for previous years (including contributing for 2014 in 2015), answer Yes; otherwise answer No.

 Total basis through the previous year.
 If you started fresh, enter zero.
 If you contributed non-deductible for previous years (regardless when), enter the number on line 14 of your Form 8606 from last year.